 So even though it might be easier with english, I’m pretty sure it can work for japanese as well at some point.

 Oh nice!
-I am giving the N2 in July.
+I am taking the N2 in July.
 How would you say you found the listening to be?
 I tried Shin Kanzen Master’s N1 listening book recently, which seemed okay, so I am guessing at least listening section should be easy.

 Yes, this is nice, specially for sentences where you know every other word, you learn that word.